Claire-Fisher/Donofy/README.md

 ## Planning and Development
 ### Target Users
-- Users of all age groups, but primary audience are working age.
+- Users of all age groups, but the primary audience are working age.
 - Users who want fast and easily accessible information on a range of charities.
 - Users who want to give to multiple charities but consolidate their charity contributions into one payment.
 - Users who want full control over a charity amount they can afford.